 Jeremiah Program is committed to the recruitment, selection, development, and promotion of employees based on individual merit.
-Our policy is to provide equal employment opportunity to all people without regard to race, color, religion, sex, national origin, age, or disability.
+Our policy is to provide equal employment opportunities to all people without regard to race, color, religion, sex, national origin, age, or disability.

 We offer competitive compensation including employer-paid health and dental, life and disability insurance and generous time off.

 Qualified candidates are encouraged to apply online.
 Please upload a current resume and thoughtful cover letter articulating your interest and fit for the role, including compensation requirements.